emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

 This option leverages a new feature that brings built-in instructions for throwing and catching exceptions to WebAssembly.

-As a result, it can reduce amount of custom glue and performance overhead compared to the JavaScript-based implementation.
+As a result, it can reduce code size and performance overhead compared to the JavaScript-based implementation.
 However, it's still brand-new and `not yet supported by default in most engines <https://webassembly.org/roadmap/>`_.